pombredanne/centidb/docs/index.rst

 `Github Repository <https://github.com/dw/acid/>`_

-**Acid** is a toolkit to simplify use of ordered-map style database engines, providing an *SQLite equivalent for NoSQL* aiming to occupy a sweet spot somewhere between the conceptual ease of managing data using an SQL database, and the performance and flexibility of an in-process database.
+**Acid** simplifies use of ordered-map style database engines, providing an *SQLite equivalent for NoSQL*, a sweet spot somewhere between the conceptual ease of managing data using an external DBMS, and the performance and flexibility of an in-process database.

     :ref:`Secondary Index Management <indices>`